sureyyaakis/sureyya.akis/_posts/GCD_and_LCM_Euclid’s_Algorithm.md

 ![GCD](/assets/img/GCD.jpg)

-There is a example for python 3.6
+Time Complexity: O(Log min(a, b)) There is a example for python 3.6

 ```python
 def gcd(x, y):